louisaarocha/AD-Homelab-VirtualBox/README.md

 <br>

-# Part 1: Active Directory using Oracle VirtualBox: New User and Computer Accounts
+# Part 1: New User and Computer Accounts

 ## Part 1: Project Summary
 Part 1 of the project covers the creation of a Domain Controller VM, Active Directory configuration, network setup with RAS/NAT, DHCP server implementation, PowerShell automation for user management, and client-machine integration.